BobGerman/Ignite24-Labs/LAB-441/instructions.md

     !IMAGE[debug-microsoft-365-copilot.png](instructions275666/debug-microsoft-365-copilot.png)

-Continuing in the browser, let's test the **in-context** experience.
+Let's test the **in-context** experience.

+Continuing in the browser:

-1. In **Microsoft 365 Copilot**, in the message box enter the <kbd>@</kbd> symbol.
-The flyout appears with a list of available agents.
+1. In **Microsoft 365 Copilot** message box, enter the <kbd>@</kbd> symbol using your keyboard.
+A flyout appears with a list of available agents.

     !IMAGE[test-in-context-agent-flyout.png](instructions275666/test-in-context-agent-flyout.png)

 1. In the flyout, select **Product support**.
 Notice the status message above the message box.
-It displays **Chatting with Product support**, which signifies that you're using the in-context experience of the agent.
+It displays **Chatting with Product support** above the message box and **Product support is responding** in the chat, which signifies that you're using the in-context experience of the agent.

     !IMAGE[test-in-context-agent.png](instructions275666/test-in-context-agent.png)

-1. In the text box, enter **What can you do?** and submit your message.
+1. In the message box, enter +++Hello+++ and submit your message.

     !IMAGE[test-in-context-message.png](instructions275666/test-in-context-message.png)